mensahsandra/clnch-web/README.md

 The site currently includes:

-- **Landing page** — Overview of CLNCH and the product vision
+- **Landing page**: Overview of CLNCH and the product vision
-- **Product concepts** — Explorations of how CLNCH could assist users throughout the opportunity journey
+- **Product concepts**: Explorations of how CLNCH could assist users throughout the opportunity journey
-- **The CLNCH Log** — Field notes documenting research, experiments, decisions, and product development
+- **The CLNCH Log**: Field notes documenting research, experiments, decisions, and product development
-- **About** — The thinking and philosophy behind CLNCH
+- **About**: The thinking and philosophy behind CLNCH
-- **Contact** — Contact form for questions, feedback, and early interest
+- **Contact**: Contact form for questions, feedback, and early interest
 - **Privacy Policy**
 - **Terms of Service**
 - **Waitlist / early access** experience